top of page

 You will usually need to have a job offer from an employer in that province or territory or be nominated by a provincial or territorial program that is aligned with the federal Express Entry system.

-Some examples of PNPs for skilled workers are the Alberta Immigrant Nominee Program (AINP) Skilled Worker stream, the British Columbia Provincial Nominee Program (BCPNP) Skilled Worker stream, and the Ontario Immigrant Nominee Program (OINP) Human Capital Priorities stream.
+Some examples of PNPs for skilled workers are the Alberta Advantage Immigrant Program (AAIP) Skilled Worker stream, the British Columbia Provincial Nominee Program (BC PNP) Skilled Worker stream, and the Ontario Immigrant Nominee Program (OINP) Human Capital Priorities stream.

 Semi-skilled workers